 Option modules give you a chance to develop your knowledge of global social issues or develop advanced research techniques.
-Choose one of the following options:
+Choose from the following options:

 The Independent Study Module is a chance to explore a topic which interests you.
 You'll work with a supervisor to identify a research question and develop a methodology to investigate it.

-Your dissertation is a chance to focus on any aspect of comparative and international social policy, for example:
+Your dissertation is a chance to focus on any aspect of comparative and international social work, for example:

 You will be supported through one-to-one supervision, as well as workshops on and sessions to help you make the most of your supervisor.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 This is the year 1 fee.
 Fees for future years are subject to confirmation.